 - Finally, the wastewater percolates into the soil, naturally removing harmful coliform bacteria, viruses and nutrients.
 Coliform bacteria is a group of bacteria predominantly inhabiting the intestines of humans or other warm-blooded animals.
 It is an indicator of human fecal contamination.

-View an animated, interactive model of how a household septic system works Exit created by the Guadalupe-Blanco River Authority.
+View an animated, interactive model of how a household septic system works created by the Guadalupe-Blanco River Authority.

 Do you have a septic system?